-- 2. On Server A and Server B, open a command prompt window and go to the following default directory: - On Windows operating systems: C:\Program Files\IBM\TPC\service - On AIX or Linux operating systems: /opt/IBM/TPC/service

-- 3. On Server A and Server B, start the password tool by running the following program: - On Windows operating systems: changepasswords.bat - On the AIX or Linux operating systems: changepasswords.sh - 4.
-On Server B, where IBM Spectrum Control and DB2 are installed, in the "Choose the password to change" window, click Change IBM Spectrum Control server passwords and click OK.
-This will change the password for the three IBM Spectrum Control servers: Data server, Device server, and Web server. - 5.
-Complete the following steps: - a.
-Enter and confirm the new password, ensuring that it is the same as the new password that you entered in step 1 on page 166 and click OK. - b.
-In response to the following message, click Yes: Are you sure you want to change the password? - c.
-When the process is completed, click Back to Main. - 6.
-On Server B, click Change DB2 password, click OK. - 7.
+- 8. On Server A and Server B, open a command prompt window and go to the following default directory: - On Windows operating systems: C:\Program Files\IBM\TPC\service - On AIX or Linux operating systems: /opt/IBM/TPC/service - 9.
+On Server A and Server B, start the password tool by running the following program: - On Windows operating systems: changepasswords.bat - On the AIX or Linux operating systems: changepasswords - 10.
+On Server B, where IBM Spectrum Control and DB2 are installed, on the Choose the password to change page, click Change IBM Spectrum Control server passwords and then click OK.
+This will change the password for the Data, Device, and Web servers. - 11.
+Then complete these steps: - a.
+Enter and confirm the new password, ensuring that it is the same as the new password that you entered in step 1 on page 165 and click OK. - b.
+In response to the following message, click Yes: - Are you sure you want to change the password? - c.
+When the process is completed, click Back to Main. - 12.
+On Server B, click Change DB2 password, click OK. - 13.
 Complete the following steps to update IBM Spectrum Control servers to use the new DB2 password when communicating with the DB2 repository: - a.
-Enter and confirm the new password, ensuring that it is the same as the new password that you entered in step 1 on page 166, and click OK. - b.
+Enter and confirm the new password, ensuring that it is the same as the new password that you entered in step 1 on page 165, and click OK. - b.
 In response to the following message, click Yes: Are you sure you want to change the password?